-determine whether a photon is reflected from or transmitted through an interface (Feynman 1985)?
-Could the phase of the two semiphotons be the hidden variables proposed by Max Born (1926), long-searched for, and often poo-pooed (von Neumann 1932; Bohm 1957; Belinfante 1973; Pinch 1977; Peat 1997)?
-Such an interpretation would provide support for the idea that Heisenberg's (1927) uncertainty principle is not a foundational principle that "once and for all establishes the invalidity of the law of causality."
-Schrödinger (in Heisenberg 1927) described "quantum mechanics as a formal theory of frightening, even revulsive un-intuitiveness and abstraction."
-The calculable and predictive but paradoxical nature of quantum mechanics may, in part, result from considering the photon as a mathematical point-like elementary particle subject to statistical laws that hide important real-world parameters instead of a pair of particles, with theoretically knowable time-varying momenta and distance, and electric and magnetic fields that interact causally with matter.
-Thus, even though the act of observation would have an effect on atomic and subatomic particles (Park 1992), the cause and effect relation could be knowable in principle.
-Perhaps this is what Einstein meant when he wrote to Born (2005) on December 4, 1926: "Quantum mechanics is certainly imposing.
+The unnecessary requirement of the simultaneous measurement of position and linear momentum that led to the chasm between reality at the macroscopic level and the formal theory of quantum mechanics led Schrödinger (in Heisenberg 1927) to describe "quantum mechanics as a formal theory of frightening, even revulsive un-intuitiveness and abstraction."

+The calculable and predictive but paradoxical nature of quantum mechanics may, in part, have resulted from considering the photon as a mathematical point-like elementary particle subject to statistical laws that hide important "real world" parameters instead of a pair of particles, with theoretically knowable time-varying momenta and position, and electric and magnetic fields that interact causally with matter.
+Thus, even though the act of observation would have an effect on atomic and subatomic particles (Park 1992), the cause-and-effect relation could be knowable in principle.
+Perhaps this is what Einstein meant when he wrote to Born (2005) on December 4, 1926 the following:

+Quantum mechanics is certainly imposing.
 But an inner voice tells me that it is not yet the real thing.
-The theory says a lot, but does not really bring us any closer to the secret of the 'old one.'
-I, at any rate, am convinced that He is not playing at dice."
+The theory says a lot, but does not really bring us any closer to the secret of the 'old one'.
+I, at any rate, am convinced that He is not playing at dice.